-We then went onto discuss how parents can best help their dancer to practise at home.
+We then went onto discuss how parents can best help their dancer to practice at home.
 We talked about how parents will often report that their child constantly dances at home.
-Richard advocates parents approaching him to ask what they should be looking for when their dancer practises.
+Richard advocates parents approaching him to ask what they should be looking for when their dancer practices.
 Even just a few simple tips can help make that practice more valuable.

 Finally, Richard talked about a conversation with a fellow choreographer who auditions and employs dancers.
-The conversation centred around one of the most important skills a dancer can possess aside from their abilities as a dancer- the skill to communicate.
-Richard talked about how important it is for a dancer to be able to approach a teacher, to communicate, to be able to work through issues and make their presence felt in the class.
-This skill, like any other, needs to be learned and practised, so encouraging your child to advocate for themselves and to build a working relationship with their teacher is incredibly valuable.
-Dance student, parent and teacher can most effectively operate as a team when communication is open and when a parent is able to support their child in working with their teacher to work through problems and overcome issues.
-Not every class has to be great, not every skill can be achieved straight away, dance is an journey, a marvellous, wonderful, never ending journey with amazing highs and crushing lows.
+The conversation centered around one of the most important skills a dancer can possess aside from their abilities as a dancer- the skill to communicate.
+Richard talked about how important it is for a dancer to be able to approach a teacher, to communicate, to be able to work through issues, and make their presence felt in the class.
+This skill, like any other, needs to be learned and practiced, so encouraging your child to advocate for themselves and to build a working relationship with their teacher is incredibly valuable.
+Dance students, parents, and teachers can most effectively operate as a team when communication is open and when a parent is able to support their child in working with their teacher to work through problems and overcome issues.
+Not every class has to be great, not every skill can be achieved straight away, dance is a journey, a marvelous, wonderful, never-ending journey with amazing highs and crushing lows.
 Enjoy the ride.